 A day in the life of the customer?
 How about a whole year living the life of my customer?

 PushPress is Gym Management Software designed to make it easy to maintain detailed records of your members and their memberships, book classes and trainers, process and track sales, and communicate en mass with the right members at the right time

 That’s exactly what a fitness junkie (of all people!)
 Drew Manning did.
 Instead of criticizing people who are fat for not exercising, he became one to understand why they prefer to remain obese.
+With 14 day fitness challenge—end-to-end—plus step-by-step fitness guides, anyone will be able to get in the best shape of their life and be shocked by the results.
 From CNN:

 The fitness trainer’s journey had come to an end after successfully losing more than 70 pounds — six months after he purposely gained the same amount.
 “Like it never happened,” host George Stephanopoulos said.

 “Kind of,” Manning said.
 Both Manning and his wife, Lynn, can attest that a lot actually has changed in the past year.
 While Manning’s body may have returned to its six-pack heydays, his mind, in many ways, has not.

 Manning says he didn’t realize the effects of his weight gain would be more than physical.
 It altered his relationships and his self-confidence.
 Returning to the gym after the Fit2Fat portion of his journey made him nervous.
 The fact that he had to do push-ups on his knees was almost humiliating.

 “The biggest thing [I learned] is that it’s not just about the physical.
 It’s not just about the meal plan and the workouts and those things.
 The key is the mental and the emotional issues.
 I realized those issues are real.”

 The best innovators live in their customers shoes